Stochalt/Wemod-Premium-Unlocker/README.md

 ## Notes

-- **Ensure** that the `signature.txt` file is up-to-date and matches the current hash of the script.
 - **Modify** file paths and options according to your specific needs.
 - **Works with all versions of the WeMod application, except for version 9.10.0.** ⚠️